Tag: Mental health

 Time is relative, I will recover and go through things in my own time.
 Each aspect of life whether it be material or philosophical I now see through different eyes.
 In my core I am the same, holding the same beliefs and moral compass but the world around me is more intense, more beautiful, and unique.

-Issues surrounding mental health
+Issues surrounding mental health and Wellbeing

 • Confidence and belief in oneself.